-A graduate of Northwestern University and Yale Law School, Wayne has more than 3025 years of experience helping public school districts, charter schools and nonprofit organizations.
+A graduate of Northwestern University and Yale Law School, Wayne has more than 30 years of experience helping public school districts, charter schools and nonprofit organizations.
 In the 1990s, he was Vice President of a political consulting firm that advised and raised funds for the campaigns of national elected officials.
-In this capacity, Wayne worked with elected officials from both major parties to support educational initiatives.

-Dr. Arthur H. Pritchard has more than 46 years of experience in higher education, nonprofit, public school, and charter school project management, including education and programming and evaluation.
+Dr. Arthur H. Pritchard has more than 46 years of experience in higher education and nonprofit public school, and charter school project management.
 He is an expert in strategic planning, team-building, school safety, violence prevention programming, including bullying, and Board of Trustees development.

 Dr. Pritchard taught at the college level for 28 years.
-During that time, he developed and managed 14 Eisenhower Grant-funded programs for college-school district partnerships and two federal FIPSE school violence prevention grants.
+During that time, he developed and managed 14 Eisenhower Grant-funded programs for college-school district partnerships and two federal school violence prevention grants.
 He assisted universities and school districts in the development and evaluation of strategic plans, Comprehensive District Education Plans, professional development plans and grant-funded academic initiatives.
-He secured two major U.S. Department of Education grants for model drug prevention programs.
-He co-designed the Dutchess Scholars Program for gifted and talented high school students, and he created the Dutchess Academy for Environmental Science, and he has developed adventure-based experiential education programs for adults and youths.
-He also served as a trainer for the Northeast Regional Center for Schools and Communities.
-During his teaching and administration experience at Dutchess Community College, he created and implemented a series of adventure and cultural experiential education experiences, based on training with Outward Bound, Inc. and the National Leadership School (NOLS), which he became an instructor.
+He secured two major U.S. Department of Education grants for model drug prevention programs and co-designed the Dutchess County Summer Scholars Program for gifted and talented high school students.
+He also created the Dutchess County Academy for Environmental Science and developed adventure-based experiential education programs for adults and youths.
+He also served as a trainer for the Northeast Regional Center for Schools and Communities, which provided anti-bullying and drug prevention services.
+During his teaching and administration experience at Dutchess County Community College, he created and implemented a series of adventure and cultural experiential education experiences based on training with Outward Bound, Inc. and the National Leadership School (NOLS).
 He also successfully obtained and facilitated a federal Carol White Physical Education project.

-Since co-founding JPS Solutions in 2000, his work has focused on direct support for public schools and charter schools in support of the production of their annual Consolidated Applications for federal Entitlement funding.
-He has facilitated or co-facilitated the creation of several successful charter school applications, and renewals, along with annual reports, including Accountability Plan Progress Reports.
+Since co-founding JPS Solutions in 2000, his work has focused on direct support for school districts and charter schools, including preparing their annual Consolidated Applications for federal Entitlement funding and their Accountability Plan Progress Reports.
+He facilitated or co-facilitated the creation of several successful charter school applications and renewals, including charter renewals for all of the Carl Icahn Charter Schools.
 He has participated in several federal grant-funded programs including multiple Teacher Incentive Grant projects and the national Network of Independent Charter Schools.

-For the past six years he has been instrumental in the creation of an educational support program, which is being implemented at the Universidad Del Desarrollo, Santiago, Chile, and the transfer of “Data Culture” characteristics and procedures for the community of Colina, Chile.
-He has also developed a School Certification procedure for Chilean schools, which ensures their operations conform to ten standards of quality, and has created and presented the CEI Distinguished Program Award to Bertait College in Lo Barnechea, Santiago, Chile.
+Dr. Pritchard was instrumental in the creation of an educational support program, which is being implemented at the Universidad Del Desarrollo, Santiago, Chile, and the transfer of “Data Culture” characteristics and procedures for the community of Colina, Chile.
+He also developed a School Certification procedure for Chilean schools.

-Currently, he serves as a member of the Imagine Me Leadership Charter School in Brooklyn New York and has served as a trustee on three boards of education for a total of 20 years: (1) Rhinebeck (NY) Central School District Board of Education; (2) Dutchess County (NY) BOCES Board of Education; (3) The Hyde Park (NY) Central School District.
+He has served as a member of the Imagine Me Leadership Charter School in Brooklyn New York and he also served as a trustee on the Rhinebeck (NY) Central School District Board of Education, the Dutchess County (NY) BOCES Board of Education, and The Hyde Park (NY) Central School District.
 On those boards, he served as President and Vice President in addition to being an elected member.

 Dr. Lloyd Jaeger has been training and developing educators, personnel, leaders, teams, and boards of directors, organizations and community groups for four decades.
 His extensive career includes leading schools and school districts, teaching at the school and university levels, and serving as a Board officer for many public, private and not-for-profit entities at the local, state and national levels.
 Dr. Jaeger’s consultancies and workshops have included strategic planning, data-driven school improvement, teacher and principal evaluation, coaching for improved practice, arts-in-education, interdisciplinary instruction, and curriculum development.
 Clients have called him a strategic thinker, possessing a mastery of language and an uncanny knack for helping organizations and staffs to take an honest look within.
 Colleagues often refer to him as a master coach and an invaluable facilitator.
 Lloyd looks forward to collaborating with you to extend the effectiveness of your staff, assess and evolve the coherence of your programs, prepare for and achieve compliance with applicable regulations and grant requirements, and improve your students’ results.